-The final implementation date for the new Temporary Storage Declaration (ATO) / TSD is 1 October 2026.
-No later than this moment, you must submit the ATO in two ways:
+The final implementation date of the new Temporary Storage Declaration (ATO) / TSD is 1 October 2026.
+No later than from this moment, you must submit the ATO in two ways:

-- TSD message with master and house details;
+- TSD message with master and house data;

 View here Customs’ communication about this legal change.